Lancaster Clean Water Fund

 Most of Watson Run at the farm is already fenced keeping animals out of the stream with good vegetation and little streambank erosion.
 The landowners have agreed to install riparian forested buffer.
 Those areas where there is streambank erosion will be restored by cutting back the banks.

 These grants are possible thanks to the support of groups such as the National Fish and Wildlife Foundation and Lancaster’s Water Week.
 Lead partners include: The Lancaster Clean Water Partners, Lancaster County Community Foundation, Conservation Foundation of Lancaster County, and Lancaster Conservancy.
-These organizations work with countless trusted experts in the field, including the Lancaster Farmland Trust, Penn State’s Agriculture and Environment Center, Stroud Water Research Center, Chesapeake Bay Foundation, and local municipalities.
+These organizations work with countless trusted experts in the field, including the Chesapeake Bay Foundation, Economic Development Company of Lancaster County, Lancaster County Conservation District, Lancaster Farmland Trust, local municipalities, and Penn State’s Agriculture and Environment Center.

 If you’re interested in contributing to Lancaster’s Clean Water Fund, click here for more details.